Mutuality matters, morally and economically

 Our Work

-This project is a collaboration between Institute for Social Transformation, the Everett Program at UC Santa Cruz and USC Dornsife Equity Research Institute.
-We work in collaboration with social movements for economic, racial, and environmental justice to push forward a more unifying economic narrative that centers on the voices of marginalized communities.
+This project is a collaboration between Institute for Social Transformation, Everett Program at UC Santa Cruz and USC Dornsife Equity Research Institute.
+We work in collaboration with social movements for economic, racial, and environmental justice to push forward a more unifying economic narrative that centers on the marginalized voices.

 New Book

-Dr. Chris Benner and Dr. Manuel Pastor’s Solidarity Economics is visualized in their upcoming comic.
-This comic highlights central aspects to understanding solidarity economics and implementing the approach to your own communities.
+Dr. Chris Benner and Dr. Manuel Pastor’s Solidarity Economics is visualized in their new comic.
+This comic highlights central aspects to understanding solidarity economics and implementing the approach in your own communities.

 Thank You To Our Sponsors